Outdoor School

 3. Do you take part in standardized testing?

-We do not take part in the Ontario yearly standardized testing program.
+We do not participate in the Ontario yearly standardized testing program.

 4. How do you teach Math outdoors?